bennyhuo/KotlinBlogTranslation/original/M7 Release Available.md

 ## Standard Library

 The standard library is being severely reworked.
 This includes introduction of <em>streams</em> (among other things, this will serve better compatibility with Java 8) and deprecation of some functions.
-Some of the redesign has led to <strong>breaking changes</strong> to the library API.
+Some of the redesign has led to **breaking changes** to the library API.
 Most of the functionality is still available, but you may need to fix existing code slightly.
 ## IntelliJ IDEA Enhancements

 ### Copy/Paste now inserts imports